jamesY007/jamesY007.github.io/expsum.md

 title: Expsum
 ---

-This is the homepage for Exponential Sum student seminar in Duke 2025 Spring.
+# Student Seminar on Exponential Sum

 The goal is to grasp a holoscope of various aspects of exponential sums.
 Specifically, one short term goal is to  familiarize ourselves with

 1. analytic techniques to bound various exponential sums (like Kloosterman sum and incomplete sum),